douglatornell/randopony/docs/2011Plans.rst

 .. _issue 7: https://bitbucket.org/douglatornell/randopony/issue/7

-* Add mechanism to provide list of rider's email addresses for an event (see `issue 10`_ on bitbucket).
+* A mechanism will be added to provide list of rider's email addresses for an event (see `issue 10`_ on bitbucket).

 .. _issue 10: https://bitbucket.org/douglatornell/randopony/issue/10